Silverzonegames/online-sd-ui/README.md

-# Easy Ui for Automatic1111
+# Online UI For Stable Diffusion